 I advocate -1.0 dBTP as the standard for internet based audio file delivery.
 True Peak Limiters are able to detect and alleviate the possibility of Intersample Peaks from occurring.
 It is recommended to pass audio through a True Peak compliant limiter after loudness normalization and prior to lossy encoding.
 Options include ISL by Nugen Audio, Elixir by Flux, and (the best kept secret out there) TB Barricade by ToneBoosters.
 If you are running Audition, Match To: True Peak Amplitude and you should be all set.

-The plugin developers mentioned above as well as Waves, MeterPlugs, tc electronic, Grimm Audio, and iZotope supply Loudness Meters and suites that display all aspects of loudness specifications including True Peak alerts.
+The plugin developers mentioned above as well as Waves, MeterPlugs, tc electronic, Grimm Audio, and iZotope supply Loudness Meters and toolsets that display all aspects of loudness specifications including True Peak alerts.
 Visit this page for a list of supported Loudness Meters.